 The term “Nephrogenic Fibrosing Dermopathy” is often used interchangeably with “Nephrogenic Systemic Fibrosis”.
 However, research has found that the disorder is systemic, involving fibrosis of other organs, as opposed to just the skin.

 Nephrogenic refers to the disorders origins in the kidney or being caused by factors originating in the kidney.

 Fibrosing or Fibrosis indicates that the disorder increases interstitial fibrous tissue, or scarring

 Dermopathy indicates that it is a disease of the skin

 Systemic more accurately refers to the characteristis that the disorder affects the body generally, as oppose to only effecting the skin.

 There have been over 400 confirmed cases of Nephrogenic Fibrosing Dermopathy/Nephrogenic Systemic Fibrosis worldwide, but most experts expect that number to increase signficantly as physicians become more aware of the condition.

 >>INFORMATION: NFD Information

-The Nephrogenic Fibrosing Dermopathy lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for those who have suffered from this disorder as a result of this MRI/MRA contrast.
-Request a free claim evaluation to determine if compensation may be available.
-There are no fees or expenses unless a recovery is obtained.
+The Nephrogenic Fibrosing Dermopathy lawyers at Saiontz & Kirk, P.A. previously pursued lawsuits for those who have suffered from this disorder as a result of this MRI/MRA contrast.
+New claims are no longer being investigated.
+This page is provided for informational purposes only.